Thelouras58/Thelouras58.github.io/about/index.md

   Working cross-functionally to review product requirement documents and produce technical specifications.

-  Providing thought leadership and setting architectural direction for the Android platform.
+  Providing thought leadership and setting architectural direction for the Android and iOS platforms.